Swarnavalli-Srinivasan/Efficient_Resource_Allocation_Serverless_Container/README.md.txt

 4. The baseline model starts running by creating conatiners and teh stimulation interval is divided set of interval and each interval is 5 mins long.
 During each interval the loss is computed and the model is defined as optimal solution to reduce the overall loss.

-5. The output file *DL.txt* can be used to create a combined performance '.pickle' file using *Results/saveData.py*.
-To generate graphs, you can use *Results/resultGen.py* on the pickle file.
+5. The output file *DL.txt* is used to create combined performance '.pickle' file using *Results/saveData.py*.
+To generate graphs, use *Results/resultGen.py* on the pickle file.

 ## Developer